carterbancroft/game-of-life/README.md

 # Conway's Game Of Life
 For me, Conway's Game Of Life scratches the itch of fun and challenging (but not too challenging) while also being a great way to learn a new language.
-This repository contains some of my own implementations of classic problem.
+This repository contains some of my own implementations of the classic problem.

-Each implementation has it's own README with more detail for the specific language.
+Each implementation has it's own README with more detail for the specific implementation.

 For more information on what the Game Of Life is see [https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).